VR51/host-flash/README.md

 # What to Expect

-Your computer will no longer be able to receive data from any of the domains blocked by Host Flash.
+Your computer will no longer be able to receive data from any of the domains blocked by Host Flash™.

 	1) When you try to access a page of a blocked domain you will be greeted by a 'Document Not Found' error message that will be served by your computer.
 This is normal and is what is supposed to happen.